edvHo/383ConStruct/README.md

 make.figs = TRUE and save.files = TRUE are already defaulted to "TRUE" but can be useful when running many independent analyses.

 Although the make.figs function creates the figures; it is important to be able to create them separately.
-First, load the output data
+ConStruct comes with integrated functions for creating these figures.
+First, load the output data.
 ```
 load("spk3_data.block.Robj")
 load("spk3_conStruct.results.Robj")